pirvos/dsc3project/README.md

 8. Build table final_table1 whose columns and content are the columns in all_subjects, followed by the column under “act_name” in all_activities, followed by columns in all_measurements.
 The name of column 2 of this table is set to “act_name”.

 9. Compute the average for each of the 66 variables for each activity and each subject.
-This is as follows:
+This is as
+follows:

    * From final_table1, create a new temporary table in which the 66 variables corresponding to the target measurements are now inserted as values.
 This is done by the following:

        temp_table <- gather(final_table1, measurement_type,
                            measurement_value, 3:68)

-Hence temp_table has 4 columns: subject, act_name, measurement_type, and measurement_value.
+    * Table temp_table has 4 columns: subject, act_name, measurement_type, and measurement_value.
 This table contains one row for each combination of subject, activity, and measurement value.
 That is, from each line in final_table1, there are 66 rows in temp_table.

     * Group the temporary table by subject, act_name, and measurement_type.
 This is done by first converting temp_table to a table: temp_table <- tbl_df(temp_table).
 Then, group temp_table by columns “subject”, “act_name”, and “measurement_type”.
 The grouped version is placed in new table “gtemp_table”.